 Republican presidential hopeful James G. Blaine was all too aware that Nast’s sphere of influence on the electorate was wide.
-Nast relished exposing Blaine’s hypocrisy.
+Nast relished exposing Blaine’s hypocrisy and anti-immigration stance.
+East Coast, New England tolerance toward accepting newcomers had been a point of Republican pride.
+Blaine was the first Republican official to defect to the Democratic way of thinking.
 Nast’s fixation on Blaine was unrelenting, and nearly equaled his Tweed/Tammany days.
 The attention worried Blaine, who “attempted to explain and to justify his position, but the artist could see in the Chinese immigrant only a man and a brother, trying to make a living in a quiet and peaceful manner in a country that was big enough for all” (Paine, 413).

 Nast’s Blaine’s Teas(e) shows the dilemma the politician faced.
 The Evening News Blaine reads, chronicles the West Coast’s growing calls for “The Chinese Must Go.”
 A savvy politician, Blaine needed votes in the West.
-All the while working to undermine the legitimacy of Chinese Americans, Blaine enjoyed the teas and porcelains resulting from U.S. trade iwith China.
+All the while working to undermine the legitimacy of Chinese Americans, Nast lets Americans see that Blaine enjoyed the teas and porcelains resulting from U.S. trade with China.
 Nast calls out hypocrisy and incongruity of admiring Chinese “things” but hating the source of the objects.

-Nast’s ghost intrudes, haunts and teases Blaine with the reality of the politician’s actions and hypocrisy.
-Nast is referring to Blaine’s Republican ideals – his obligation as a member of Lincoln’s Party to tolerate newcomers to the United States.
+Nast’s ghost intrudes, haunts and teases Blaine with the reality of the politician’s actions and xenophobic policies.
+Nast challenges the worthiness of Blaine’s Republican ideals – his obligation as a member of Lincoln’s Party to tolerate newcomers to the United States.

 Nast confronts a reality that Metrick-Chen continues to wrestle with and unpack in her book.
-Throughout America’s earliest history, spanning across Nast’s era and well into the twentieth century, American and Western culture held fascination with exotic Eastern objects and artifacts.
+Throughout America’s earliest history, spanning across Nast’s era and well into the twentieth century, American and Western culture held a fascination with exotic Eastern objects and artifacts.
 Blaine wants to enjoy his Chinese tea from Chinese porcelain.
 He embodies exactly the kind of person who collects objects but excludes people.
-Nast reminds his audience, and Blaine, that Chinese people and their stories exist as a backdrop to the cherished goods and services.
+Nast reminds his audience, and Blaine, that the Chinese people created these cherished goods and services.
 Blaine deserves to be haunted by his hypocrisy.